MadL0rd/ATProjectGenerator/README.md

 ---
 ## License

-TagsList is available under the MIT license.
+ATProjectGenerator is available under the MIT license.
 See the LICENSE file for more info.